Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 It is important to consider why the Internet itself does not already function as an "Internet of Value".
 The key insight here is that the original Internet is primarily a **stateless** system that enables communication between different participants.
 A system of digital value exchange requires **state** - at the very minimum it must be able to record the ownership of digital assets (in Bitcoin, for example, this state is manifested in the set of UXTOs).
 While clients and servers on the Internet can certainly store state, such state is inadequate for decentralised value exchange because it is susceptible to corruption or arbitrary modification by the party that controls the system.

-If we are unable to trust centralised actors as the sole arbiters of truth, the solution must therefore involve decentralised verification.
+If we are unable to trust centralised actors as the sole arbiters of truth regarding the state of assets, the solution must therefore involve decentralised verification.
 It must furthermore ensure **consensus** in order that the whole network sees the same verified state - assets cannot reliably be used for value exchange if there is ambiguity over ownership (the "double spend" problem).
 To provide the basis for a global, open network, the consensus itself must be **global** and available to all participants.

 Because we wish to ensure openness and avoid the issue of centralised control over the system, it must also be **permissionless** in the sense that any actor can participate on an equal basis and not be excluded or censored by other participants wielding excessive power.